Kietezuka/Chrome-Extension/README.md

 <https://urlkeeper.netlify.app/>

-⚠️ his is not the Chrome Extension version.
+⚠️ This is not the Chrome Extension version.
 This demo uses a public Firebase database with no authentication.
 Anyone can view, add, or delete data.
 Please use it for demonstration only — do not store sensitive information.